fiskaly/coding-challenges/signing-service-ts/README.md

 List / retrieval operations can optionally be implemented but aren't necessary by any means.

+#### QA / Testing

+As we're in the area of compliance technology we need to make sure that our implementation is verifiable correct.
+Think of an automatable way to assure the correctness (in this challenge: adherence to the specifications) of the system.

 #### Technical Constraints & Considerations

 - The system will be used by many concurrent clients accessing the same resources.